joelouthan/theologic.us/content/posts/prayers/2020-07-28-am_prayers.md

 **“On Christ’s glory I would fix all my thoughts and desires, and the more I see of the glory of Christ, the more the painted beauties of this world will wither in my eyes and I will be more and more crucified to this world.
 It will become to me like something dead and putrid, impossible for me to enjoy.” ― John Owen, The Glory of Christ**

-“He who would be a good teacher must be gentle and leave some means to draw those who come to him, that he may win them.” —John Calvin
+**“He who would be a good teacher must be gentle and leave some means to draw those who come to him, that he may win them.” —John Calvin**

 **For my Jonathan**

-**This might be a little thing but how can I stave off this competitive need?
-Lord, redeem this.**

 **As soon as the line snaps: “In your ministry, you will gain two and lose one.
 Will that be good enough for you.”**